grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser/10 Page/keyboard.md

 ---
-title: 'frames()'
+title: 'keyboard()'
-excerpt: 'Browser module: page.frames method'
+excerpt: 'Browser module: page.keyboard method'
 ---

-Returns an array of frames on the page.
+Returns the [Keyboard](javascript-api/k6-experimental/browser/keyboard/) instance to interact with a virtual keyboard on the page.

 ### Example